Atticuss/atticuss.github.io/_posts/2019-06-26-exchange-data.md

 12850.26
 ```

 You can also use standard `numpy` ndarray slicing syntax.
-For example, if you wanted to get just the prices of each `ask` key:
+For example, if you wanted to get just the prices of each open ask order:

 ```python
 >>> f["1409:17"]["asks"][:]["price"]